 However, experienced runners can use the long run as an opportunity to add in some faster pace work.

-I sometimes have experienced marathon runners add several miles at goal marathon pace in a long run, or throw in a few intervals at 5k pace or VO2 max pace.
+I have my experienced marathon runners add several miles at goal marathon pace in a long run or throw in a few intervals at 5k pace or VO2 max pace.

 However, the long run is inherently very taxing for the body, even when you run at an easy pace.

-Therefore, when you layer speed work into the long run, you are putting your body through a difficult training session.
+Therefore, when you layer speed work into the long run, you put your body through a difficult training session.

-This needs to be considered when you are planning your easy runs over the days following a race pace long run or other advanced long run workouts.
+This needs to be considered when planning your easy runs over the days following a race-pace long run or other advanced long run workouts.

 #6: Sprint Training